 - When your child starts a conversation, stop what you’re doing and actively listen to your child.
 This sends the message that you’re interested in what’s going on in her life.

-- Sitting down to a family dinner as often as possible can be a good chance for everyone to chat about the day and what’s coming up.
+- Sit down to a family dinner as often as possible.
+This can be a good chance for everyone to chat about the day and what’s coming up.

-- If you’re aware of what your child is doing and how he’s behaving, you might find it easier to spot any changes in his behaviour that might signal a problem.
+- Try to be aware of what your child is doing and how he’s behaving.
+This might make it easier to spot any changes in his behaviour that might signal a problem.

-- With school, you can keep a general eye on school progress, homework and deadlines without micromanaging your child.
+- Keep a general eye on school progress, homework and deadlines without micromanaging your child.
 This is easier to do when you have a good relationship with your child’s school and teachers.

-- Getting to know your child’s friends and giving them a space in your home helps you keep in touch with your child’s friendships and relationships without always having to ask.
-Communicating with the parents of your child’s friends can help create a safe environment for your child and her friends, and help you keep track of their activities.
+- Get to know your child’s friends and give them a space in your home.
+This helps you keep in touch with your child’s friendships and relationships without always having to ask.
+Communicating with the parents of your child’s friends can also help you keep track of your child and her friends.

-Try to avoid breaking your child’s trust or invading his privacy.
-But keep in mind that there might be times when you need to ask firmly for information – for example, ‘Where were you?’ or ‘Where are you going?’
+- Try to avoid breaking your child’s trust or invading his privacy.
+But there might be times when you need to ask firmly for information – for example, ‘Where were you?’ or ‘Where are you going?’